elkuku/test-vitepress/docs/the-dialog.md

 We created a table with more details of the found portals.

 ### Portal-Data - side story
-Many plugins use portal data and so we should take a deeper look.
+Many plugins use portal data, and so we should take a deeper look.

 All portals are stored in the window.portals object with the GUID as key.
 It includes all visible portals plus some outside of your view.

 These portal uses the IITC.Portals format.
 In fact these are Leaflet markers with more data stored in `options`.
-And to increase confusions this has a another sub-structure `data` which hold more detail information about the portal.
+And to increase confusions this has another sub-structure `data` which hold more detail information about the portal.

 There is even another data-structure `ent` but this one we shouldn't touch.
 IITC has already processed this raw-data.